chris-marsh/galendae/README.md

 ## Whats in a name

 Galendae is derived from the Roman word [Kalendae](https://en.wikipedia.org/wiki/Calends), meaning the first day of the month.
-I though Kalendae sounded like a KDE application and since I was using GTK+, Galendae was born.
+I thought Kalendae sounded like a KDE application and since I was using GTK+, Galendae was born.